 The right business water retailer is one that’s robust, invested in your customer experience, and committed to helping you save water and cut costs.
+You might even be wondering whether you can switch at all!
 To avoid kissing any frogs, ask these 10 questions before you switch!

 Your time is precious, both in the office and out.
 If getting a quote from a business water retailer isn’t a relatively quick process, then it could be an indication of a poor overall customer experience.
 There are of course exceptions to this, and it may be the case that your quote simply requires closer attention from an experienced member of their quote team.
 If the process feels too long and clunky, then trust your instinct on this one and move on.